rishitha-1612/Voice-based-classification-of-Parkinson-s-disease/README.md

 Add medical report generation, patient history tracking and integration with healthcare systems.

 ### Authors
-Project developed by a team of three Computer Science Engineering students from RV Institute of Technology and Management, working collaboratively on all modules including AI development, OCR processing, and financial data analysis.
+Project developed by a team of four Computer Science Engineering students from RV Institute of Technology and Management, working collaboratively on all modules including AI development, OCR processing, and financial data analysis.

 | Name              | GitHub                              | Email ID                                               |
 |-------------------|-------------------------------------|--------------------------------------------------------|